bex2030/AD-Home-Lab/README.md

 # Overview

-This project demonstrates how to deploy a complete Active Directory home lab from scratch using PowerShell automation.

-The lab simulates a small enterprise network and provides a safe environment to practice Windows Server administration, Active Directory management, and realistic internal penetration testing techniques.
+AD-Home-Lab is a PowerShell-based Active Directory lab that automatically deploys a complete Windows Server environment for learning and practicing Active Directory administration, enumeration, and penetration testing.

+The lab includes:

+- Automated Active Directory deployment
+- Organizational Units (OUs)
+- Users and Groups
+- Service Accounts and SPNs
+- SMB Shares
+- Wordlists for password spraying
+- Attack scenarios such as Password Spraying, AS-REP Roasting, Kerberoasting, LDAP Enumeration, SMB Enumeration, and BloodHound

 ---